East End of London: Industry and innovation

 The years 1885–1909 saw a series of transportation milestones achieved in Walthamstow.
-In 1885, John Kemp Starley designeded the first modern bicycle, while in 1892 Frederick Bremer built the first British motorcar in a workshop in his garden.
-The London General Omnibus Company built the first mass-produced buses there, the B-type from 1908 onwards and in 1909, A V Roe successfully tested the first all-British aeroplane on Walthamstow Marshes.
+In 1885, John Kemp Starley designed the first modern bicycle, while in 1892 Frederick Bremer built the first British motorcar in a workshop in his garden.
+The London General Omnibus Company built the first mass-produced buses there, the B-type from 1908 onwards and in 1909, A. V. Roe successfully tested the first all-British aeroplane on Walthamstow Marshes.

 Decline and regeneration

 The East End has historically suffered from poor housing stock and infrastructure.
 From the 1950s, the area was a microcosm of the structural and social changes affecting the UK economy.

 The closure of docks, cutbacks in railways and loss of industry contributed to a long-term decline, removing many of the traditional sources of low- and semi-skilled jobs.

 The docks declined from the mid-20th century, with the last, the Royal Docks, closing in 1980.
 Various wharves along the river continue to be used but on a much smaller scale.
 London's main port facilities are now at Tilbury and London Gateway (opened in 1886 and 2013 respectively), further downstream, beyond the Greater London boundary in Essex.
 These larger modern facilities can accommodate larger vessels and are suitable for the needs of modern container ships.

 There has been extensive regeneration, and the East End has become a desirable place for business, partly due to the availability of brownfield land.
 Much of this development has been of little benefit to local communities and has caused a damaging rise in property prices, meaning that much of the area remains among the poorest in Britain.